A circus act as a toy.

 Georges Flersheim purchased the Fernand Martin factory in 1912 and he acquired with the company all Martin’s patents.

-George Flersheim patented this toy under his name in 1912.
+George Flersheim patented this toy in 1912.

 This performance of a circus act was produced in 1912 and it get the product number 228.